mktrm/just-the-docs/_tests/navigation/recursion/about.md

 * breadcrumbs are no longer dependent on main navigation setting certain variables
 * `nav_exclude` excludes the page from any depth in the menu hierarchy

 The implementation of navigation in PR #192 assumes that all pages used as parents have different titles, so that the `parent` fields alone determine the hierarchy.
 If two parent pages happen to have the same title, the resulting navigation hierarchy includes their combined children twice.
-The only work-around is to change the page titles to make then all different.
+The only work-around is to change the page titles to make them all different.

 It is possible to adapt the implementation from PR #192 using optional `grand_parent` fields.
 Existing 3-level sites would not require any changes.
 However, it is unclear how to best to generalise `grand_parent` to more then three levels, to support the kind of navigation hierarchy mentioned in the following comment on PR #192: